gustavomendess/gustavomendess/README.md

 <hr>

+Hello i'm Gustavo

+I'm a full-stack developer from Brazil, with 20 years and 2 years of programming.

-I'm a technology enthusiast, enchanted by Ruby on Rails.
+I'm a technology enthusiast, delighted with Ruby on Rails.
 I'm always looking to update myself and learn about new things.

-I have professional experience in the area and have been working for more than a year in it.
+I have professional experience in the area and have been working for over a year in it.

 I worked with PHP using the laravel framework and currently work with Ruby On Rails.

-I like taking courses and reading books to seek new knowledge.
+I like to take courses and read books in search of new knowledge.

+I'm an electronic game player and I like to play CS

 <hr>